Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Introduction

 In this paper, we develop a powerful observable to determine small-scale DM properties: a joint constraint of the internal velocity, size, and total abundance of dwarf galaxies.
 Using semi-analytic techniques and scaling relations, inspired by physics models and calibrated against simulations, we show that the correlation between these properties contains information on DM physics that can be disentangled from galaxy formation uncertainties.
 We perform a statistical analysis of classical and SDSS Milky Way dwarfs, and quantify the agreement with CDM.

-We focus on DM models with enhanced structure at small scales.
+The method broadly applies to DM models with modified structure formation or primordial power spectra~\cite{Tulin:2017ara, Dodelson:1993je, Ellis:1983ew, Hu:2000ke, Subramanian:2015lua, Achucarro:2022qrl}.
+In this first paper, we mainly focus on models with enhanced structure at small scales.
 This is a natural prediction if DM is produced out of quantum fluctuations during inflation~\cite{Graham:2015rva, Alonso-Alvarez:2018tus, Tenkanen:2019aij}.
 Even if these models do not require non-gravitational interactions between DM and baryons, limiting the detectability of DM in the laboratory, DM being produced out of small-scale isocurvature fluctuations entails significant substructure that may be tested.
 Similar effects are also predicted by primordial magnetic fields~\cite{Subramanian:2015lua} or in non-standard inflationary models~\cite{Zentner:2002xt, Zentner:2003yd, Achucarro:2022qrl}.
 Because of the enhanced substructure, we name these DM models \emph{Lumpy Dark Matter (LDM)}.

 \Cref{fig:cartoon} previews the big picture.
 LDM models resemble CDM on large scales, but on small scales density fluctuations are greater.
-Consequently, when these fluctuations collapse to form DM halos, the larger fluctuation amplitudes in LDM result in more halos than in CDM.
+Hence, when these fluctuations collapse to form DM halos, the larger fluctuation amplitudes in LDM result in more halos than in CDM.
 LDM halos also form earlier, when the Universe is denser, so their internal densities are higher.
 Our analysis probes both the increased abundance and densities, allowing us to \emph{determine the DM power spectrum with good precision at small scales}, where to our knowledge only strong lensing determinations exist~\cite{Gilman:2021gkj}.
-As usual in the literature, in this first study we use semianalytic techniques~\cite{Kamionkowski:1999vp, Zentner:2002xt, Sabti:2021unj, Gilman:2021gkj}.
+As usual in the literature, in this first study we use semi-analytic techniques~\cite{Kamionkowski:1999vp, Zentner:2002xt, Sabti:2021unj, Gilman:2021gkj}.
 Future work could improve on these results using simulation-based inference, ideally including baryons.

 Quantitatively, LDM models are characterized by an enhanced primordial curvature power spectrum at small scales, that we parametrize as